alexdino626/FaceSpace-Project/README.md

 ## Goal

-To create a site that will serve up Facespace!
+Create a site that will serve up Facespace!
 Oh, and learn a little more about Node, routing, EJS, and CSS along the way.

 ## Setup